omicscodeathon/denguedrug/README.md

 - The ML models were constructed using [lazy predict](https://github.com/shankarpandala/lazypredict) python package.
 The models that exhibited the greatest Accuracy, F1-score, Balanced Accuracy and ROC AUC [metrics](figures/Lazy_predict_results.jpeg) were selected for validation.

 - The models chosen for further validation were K-Nearest Neighbours, Naive Bayes, Support Vector Machine, Random Forest and Logistic regression.
 The models can be found [here](output/models).
-Using K-fold splitting of the training data the models were cross-validated and the models suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate [metrics](figures).
+Using K-fold splitting of the training data the models were cross-validated and the model's suitability was evaluated using the Accuracy, F1-score, Precision, Recall and Specificity, and false and true positive and negative rate [metrics](figures).

 - The models' prediction ability was assessed using the test data.
-The models prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_resulst_test_dataset.png).
+The model's prediction accuracy was determined using Accuracy, F1-score, Precision and Recall [metrics](figures/Model_selection_resulst_test_dataset.png).

 - The logistic regression (LR) model exhibited the greatest results on the test dataset and therefore was evaluated on the external dataset.
 The LR model obtained an 82% active and 98% inactive accuracy.